 After becoming disillusioned with the Maharishi Yogi for making a pass at a woman, John wrote this song with the original title of “Maharishi.”
 He changed it to “Sexy Sadie,” though, at George’s request.
 Sadie means “princess” in Hebrew.

-16. Maxwell from “Maxwell’s Silver Hammer”
+16. Maxwell from “Maxwell’s Silver Hammer” 16 of 25

 Paul wrote this piano driven ode to hard working mothers that went to the top of the charts in 1968.
 Madonna is of Italian origin and means “my lady.”
 In Catholicism it is often used to reference the virgin Mary.